Webster's Revised Unabridged Dictionary · 1913

 Mint

-[AS. mynet money, coin, fr.
-L. moneta the mint, coined money, fr.
-Moneta, a surname of Juno, in whose at Rome money was coined; akin to monere to warn, admonish, AS. manian, and to E. mind.
-See Mind, and cf. Money, Monition.]
+[Anglo-Saxon mynet money, coin, from Latin moneta the mint, coined money, from Moneta, a surname of Juno, in whose at Rome money was coined; akin to monere to warn, admonish, Anglo-Saxon manian, and to English mind.
+See Mind, and compare Money, Monition.]

 1.